 Two central components of the liquidation regime established by the Companies Act 1993 are the clawback provisions, which empower liquidators to recover assets paid out before liquidation, and Schedule 7, which establishes the relative priority of unsecured creditors in respect of the company’s remaining assets.

-This seminar will provide an overview of both the clawback provisions and Schedule 7.
+This webinar will provide an overview of both the clawback provisions and Schedule 7.
 It will be of interest to practitioners advising entities before or during insolvency, or entities dealing with companies that may become insolvent in the future.

 Understand the key components of the regime for the collection and distribution of assets in a liquidation.